mobook/MO-book/pyomo_style_guide_old.md

 # Pyomo Style Guide

-This style guide supports the development and deployment of consistent, readable, and maintainable Pyomo code for modeling and optimization.
-These guidelines supplement standard Python style guides conventions, such as [PEP 8](https://www.python.org/dev/peps/pep-0008/), with specific recommendations for Pyomo.
+This style guide supports the development of consistent, readable, and maintainable Pyomo models.
+These guidelines supplement standard Python style guides conventions, such as PEP 8, with specific recommendations for Pyomo.
 Comments and suggestions are welcome.

-## Pyomo Workflows
+## Organizing a Pyomo Project

-A typical development workflow comprises:

-* Collection and pre-processing of representative application data.
-* Pyomo model development
-* Computing a solution
-* Post-processing and analysis of solution data
-* Model testing and validation

-A typical deployment omits the model development and validation steps, but may integrate the remaining elements into existing application workflows.
-This style guide support these workflows emphasizing modularity and clean interfaces between successive steps.
+An optimization calculation typically involve a sequence of discrete steps:

+1. **Data Preprocessing**.
+Retrieve and validate application data, wrangle data in preparation for model building.
+Intermingling data preprocessing and model building is to be avoided.
+To the practical extent possible, data preprocessing should be isolated from model building through the use of semantic organization (c.f., "Tidy Data" and "Tsibble"), Python data structures to organize data (c.f., nest dictionaries and Pandas), and use of Pyomo Set.
+2. Creating a Model Instance.
+3. Solving a Model Instance.
+4. Post processing a model solution.

 ## Pyomo Rules